|Nutrition Facts (per serving)|

-Wash spinach well, discard all stems, and cook over medium heat in a large pot (with only the water remaining on the leaves after washing) for about 10 minutes.
 Drain well in a fine-mesh strainer, pressing down on the cooked spinach with the bottom of a wooden spoon to squeeze out as much water as possible.
-Then chop the cooked spinach finely and transfer it to a medium bowl.
+Chop the cooked spinach finely and transfer it to a medium bowl.

-Stir in the ricotta, egg, 8 tablespoons grated parmesan, salt, and nutmeg.
+Stir in the ricotta, egg, 1/2 cup grated Parmigiano-Reggiano, salt, and nutmeg.
 Mix well to combine.

 If using fresh pasta sheets: cook the sheets for 1 minute in boiling salted water, drain and immediately submerge in cold water; let sit in the cold water for a few minutes, then remove and let dry on a clean kitchen towel or large wooden cutting board.

-Spoon one ladleful of the besciamella sauce over the bottom of a small greased baking dish and spread evenly over bottom.
-Transfer filled cannelloni to the baking dish in a single layer, cover them evenly with the remaining besciamella, then sprinkle with the remaining 4 tablespoons of grated parmesan and the butter, distributed evenly to dot the surface.
+Spoon one ladleful of bechamel sauce evenly over the bottom of the baking dish.
+Transfer the filled cannelloni to the baking dish in a single layer.
+Cover evenly with the remaining bechamel sauce, then sprinkle with the remaining 1/4 cup of grated Parmigiano-Reggiano.
+Distribute small pieces of butter evenly over the surface.